 Among those is Noam Chomsky who has recently argued that there is a indeed a Weimar analogy to be made.

 But, according to Chomsky, before making it, it is first necessary to understand certain basic facts.
 Among these is that

 “Allowing free speech to Nazis had nothing to do with their rise to power, legally.”

-Indeed, preventing them from exercising free speech is seen by almost all historians are having played into the Nazi sense of victimization at the hands of lawless radicals which was crucial to their growth.
+Indeed, preventing them from exercising free speech is seen by some historians as having played into the Nazi sense of victimization at the hands of lawless radicals which was crucial to their growth.
 As such, violent suppression of free speech was then (and is now), as Chomsky put it, “a gift to the right.”

 For Chomsky, the main analogy to be drawn is based on the fact that the Nazis